 2. There is foil applied to the bottom of the outer frame and if the window tilted the foil would be ripped off.

 When the window profile is curved, there is no way for us to install the balance mechanism or the latches that keep the sash in the frame channel, therefore, if we did not fix the sash closed, it would fall inwards.

-We can offer triple glazing on a number of products.
-However, it’s important to remember, that when you have a shallow unit depth (such as 24mm on a sash window), triple glazing often ends up less efficient than double glazing.
+We don’t offer triple glazing on sash windows, but we can offer triple glazing on a number of other products.
+It’s important to remember, that when you have a shallow unit depth (such as 24mm on a sash window), triple glazing often ends up less efficient than double glazing.
+You can read more about the benefits of double and triple glazing on our blog.
 We’d encourage you to talk to our sales team about your requirements.
 If we can understand, why you would like triple glazing, we can advise first of all whether we can offer it in your choice of product, and also whether it is the most suitable solution for your needs.

 Yes, you can but it will be costly and it’s not ideal.
-Both items are simply not designed to be fitted afterwards they must be included at the quotation stage.
+Both items are not designed to be fitted post manufacture and they should be included at the quotation stage.
 If you want to fit them afterwards then it would usually result in a new glazed top sash, so try to get this right to start with.

 The first thing to check is that packers have been placed under the sill directly under the jambs as this then allows the dead load to be transferred directly to the structure without bowing the sill which would then cause the sash not to locate correctly.
 If the lift hooks have not been fitted at the correct height this can also stop the bottom sash going down far enough and again stop the lock from engaging.